 - Orchestral Bombing: Pretty much the entire point of the 1812 Overture, in which the score (depicting Russia's defeat of Napoleon's army) actually calls for real cannons to be fired at the finale.
 To quote Calvin:"And they perform this in crowded concert halls??
 Gee, I thought classical music was boring!"

 - Standard Snippet: His music is a particularly rich source of these.
-Many themes of The Nutcracker (thanks to Fantasia), the 1812 Overture, Marche Slav, the swan theme from Swan Lake, and the use of the great crescendo from the overture to Romeo and Juliet used in just about every love scene ever.
+Many selections and passages from The Nutcracker (thanks to Fantasia), the 1812 Overture, Marche Slav, and the "swan theme" from Swan Lake, as well as the "love theme" from the overture to Romeo and Juliet quoted in several love scenes.

 - Star-Crossed Lovers: Applies to Odette and Prince Siegfried in Swan Lake, who die at the end of the original ballet.

 - Travelogue Show: Or travelogue work in the case of Capriccio Italien, an Italian-flavored tone poem.